2002 European Tour

-The 2002 European Tour was the 31st season of golf tournaments since the European Tour officially began in 1972.
+The 2002 European Tour was the 31st season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

-The season was made up of 44 tournaments counting towards the Order of Merit, which included the four major championships and three World Golf Championships, and several non-counting "Approved Special Events" including the Ryder Cup which had been postponed from 2001.

-The Order of Merit was won by Retief Goosen, defending the title he won in 2001.

 Changes for 2002

 There were three new tournaments to the European Tour in 2002, the BMW Asian Open in Taiwan, the Omega Hong Kong Open and the ANZ Championship in Australia.
 The schedule also saw the return of the Open de Canarias, but this was ultimately combined with the Open de España, and the loss of the Greg Norman Holden International, the Moroccan Open, the São Paulo Brazil Open and the Argentine Open.

 Schedule

 The following table lists official events during the 2002 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in Euros.
+The Order of Merit was titled as the Volvo Order of Merit and was based on prize money won during the season, calculated in Euros.